Our Team

 Arthur Hamilton, PhD Cognitive Science

 Arthur is a PhD student researching bilingualism in neurodiverse populations.
 His current focus is differences in how cognitive symptoms appear in the two languages of bilinguals with schizophrenia or autism.
-Other research interests Arthur pursued before starting his PhD in 2021 include how sense of self is altered in people with schizophrenia and how intellectual disability is understood and certified in a non-Western context.
+He is also interested in the neural mechanisms of these differences and has experience with EEG and MRI.
+Before starting his PhD in 2021, Arthur did research on how sense of self is altered in people with schizophrenia and how intellectual disability is understood and certified in a non-Western context.
 He is co-supervised by Dr. Synthia Guimond at The Royal Ottawa Mental Health Centre.

 Irina Smirnova-Godoy, PhD Cognitive Science